Category: Trip-planning

 Option 3: At the Border or In Mexico

 Fishing licenses can technically be purchased at certain border crossings and from some charter operators in Mexico.
-However, this approach has problems:
+This approach has problems:

 • Not all border crossings have license sales — availability is inconsistent